 2.8.8 CHANGING MULTIPLE UNIT CONFIGURATIONS

-To change a unit from series, parallel, Master 2X2 or Master 3X2 operation to a different configuration, first set the unit to Standalone by referring to PAR.
+To change a unit from series or parallel operation to a different configuration, first set the unit to Standalone by referring to PAR.
 2.8.7, then refer to PAR.
 2.8.4 and configure as desired.